Must You Leave the U.S. to Wait For Your Green Card?

 • if the petition was filed between January 14, 1998 and April 30, 2001, and the applicant can also prove having been physically present in the U.S. on December 21, 2000.

-If you are out of status at the moment (have no legal right to be in the U.S.) and planning to apply for adjustment of status however, try to get your application in quickly.
+If you are out of status at the moment (you have no legal right to be in the U.S.) and you are planning to apply for adjustment of status, try to get your application in quickly.
 Otherwise, if you are arrested, you will have to present your application in immigration court and could be deported.

 This is a difficult area of law, and figuring out whether you fit within one of the above exceptions is best done with the help of an attorney.